galacticoder/end2end-chat-site/README.md

-# Endtoend — End‑to‑End Encrypted Messaging/Calling
+# Qor-Chat

-Endtoend is a desktop chat client and Node.js server designed for end2end quantum secure messaging.
+Qor-Chat is a desktop chat client and Node.js server designed for end to end quantum secure messaging.
 It uses the Signal Protocol for forward secrecy with an additional post‑quantum (PQ) envelope.

-For more details of the Server/Client cryptography, read [`docs/Server-Cryptography.md`](https://github.com/galacticoder/end2end-chat-site/blob/main/docs/Server-Cryptography.md) and [`docs/Client-Cryptography.md`](https://github.com/galacticoder/end2end-chat-site/blob/main/docs/Client-Cryptography.md)
+For more details of the Server/Client cryptography, read [`docs/Server-Cryptography.md`](https://github.com/galacticoder/Qor-Chat/blob/main/docs/Server-Cryptography.md) and [`docs/Client-Cryptography.md`](https://github.com/galacticoder/Qor-Chat/blob/main/docs/Client-Cryptography.md)

 ## Setup